Academics

 The Tri-Sport Athlete Award is given to seniors who have played the same three sports for all four years.
 We would like to recognize students for their dedication, leadership, and school spirit.

-This year, we have three recipients who have been members of SCA sports teams for four years.
-They are:
+This year, we have one recipient who has been a member of SCA sports teams for four years.
+She is: Maggie Crosslin for Cross Country, Swimming, Track & Field.

 Ambassadors